Notification of Privacy Rights to Students

 - Students will not be granted access to records connected with an application to attend the college or a component of the college if that application was denied.

-- If the student has voluntarily signed a Waiver of Right to Access Form, and providing the student upon request is notified of the names of all persons making confidential recommendations and such recommendations are used solely for the purpose for which they were specifically intended, students will not be granted access to the following recommendations: (1) recommendations for admission to any educational institution, (2) recommendations for applications for employment, and (3) recommendations for receipt of an honor or honorary recognition.
-(Although students are not required to sign a general waiver form to protect the confidentiality of recommendations submitted in their behalf, each recommendation form contains a blank for a student signature waiving access to that recommendation.)
-The general Waiver of Right to Access Forms are available and on file in the office of the registrar on each campus.
-A student may cancel the general waiver of right of access to recommendations by submitting written notice to the custodian of records; however, if a student chooses to revoke his waiver, he/she will not become entitled to access recommendations prepared and included in his records during the time the restriction request was in effect.
+- If the student has signed a Records Restriction Form, students will not be granted access to the following recommendations: (1) recommendations for admission to any educational institution, (2) recommendations for applications for employment, and (3) recommendations for receipt of an honor or honorary recognition.
+The general Records Restriction Forms are available online and on file in the office of the registrar on each campus.
+A student may cancel the records restriction request by submitting written notice to the custodian of records; however, if a student chooses to revoke their restriction request, they will not become entitled to access recommendations prepared and included in their records during the time the restriction request was in effect.

 - Specific policies regarding medical and counseling records are available upon request in the office of the registrar on each campus.